ex7r3me/100-days-of-code/r1-log.md

 ###R1D22
 I've added an Emoji screen with emoji selector component but it needs work and I need to read more about react-native layouts. also, I've made API calls to local dev server in development mode https://github.com/ex7r3me/fooname-mobile

+###R1D23
+I've played with layouts in react native to fix a bug but I wasn't successful tonight. https://github.com/ex7r3me/fooname-mobile